-- Implement the Sustainability Leadership Program based on the curriculum developed at the Key Leaders Workshop. - Develop a corporate Green Team to undertake sustainability initiatives. - Format for staff reports to Council on all subjects should be modified to include analysis of environmental sustainability issues.
+- Implement the Sustainability Leadership Program based on the curriculum developed at the Key Leaders Workshop. - Develop a corporate Green Team to undertake sustainability initiatives. - Format for staff reports to Council should be modified to include analysis of environmental sustainability objectives reflected in the Strategic Plan.